aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/gs1-barcode-encoding/gs1-coupon-supplement-space-configuration/_index.md

 1. Visual Studio: You should have Visual Studio installed on your system.
 Aspose.BarCode for .NET is primarily used within the Visual Studio development environment.

 2. Aspose.BarCode for .NET: Make sure you have Aspose.BarCode for .NET installed.
-You can download it from the official [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/).
+You can download it from the [Aspose.BarCode for .NET documentation](https://reference.aspose.com/barcode/net/).

 3. .NET Framework: You need to be familiar with the .NET framework and C# programming language to effectively use this library.